svelteuidev/svelteui/docs/src/pages/introduction.md

 ## What is SvelteUI?

-SvelteUI is a Svelte library with a variety of packages to help make development easier!
+SvelteUI is a Svelte library (heavily inspired by but not affiliated with [Mantine](https://mantine.dev/)) with a variety of packages to help make development easier!
 This library not only aims to be more than just a component library, but one that fits all the needs of a project.
 SvelteUI aims to take care of the boring and complicated stuff for you so that you can start building quickly.

 Instead of remaking the same components, recreating custom actions, transitions, utilities, etc. SvelteUI is designed so you can start making projects quickly.
 It works amazingly well **out-of-the-box, with zero-configuration, and can be customized** to your liking as your application grows.